aoco3995/Final-Project-2/Code/README.md

 # Code Directory README

-This folder contains the core source code for the \[Project Name] project.
+This folder contains the core source code for Final Project Team 2.

 ## Structure